 - Outreach Employees: Finding relevant websites that are likely to link to your site takes time and effort.
 You need experienced SEOs who know their way around the web for an effective campaign.

 - Technology: The ability to quickly research competitors and keywords, access hundreds of website owners, monitor campaigns, and create analytics reports doesn’t come for free.
-The tools needed to manage a link building campaign quickly add up.
+The tools needed to manage a link building efforts quickly add up.

 - Publication Placements: The cost per link to be featured on a site can be expensive, especially if you want to be featured in a larger publication like Forbes, TechCrunch, or Mashable.